Resources for

 NYSDEC Community Impact Grant Program

-$7.34 million is available for community-based organizations for projects that address exposure of communities to multiple environmental harms and risks.
-Eligible applicants are not-for-profit (NFP) community-based organizations having 501(c)(3) status or a community-based organization may partner with a NFP that will serve as their fiscal sponsor.
+$5.9 million is now available for community-based organizations for projects that address exposure of communities to multiple environmental harms and risks.
+Eligible applicants are Tribal Organizations and not-for-profit community-based organizations having 501(c)(3) status, or a community-based organization may partner with a NFP that will serve as their fiscal sponsor.
 Eligible projects must address a community’s exposure to multiple environmental harms and risks and include a new research component that will be used to expand the knowledge of the affected community.

 Funding